dev-adapt/AdvancedDSA/README.md

 # AdvancedDSA
-it has advanced data structures in it author shruti agnihotri
+This has advanced data structures in it.
+Author-shruti agnihotri